distinkt-consulting/distinkt-consulting.github.io/index.md

 # Dominik Kemmer

-I am a philosopher and psychologist interested in ...
+I am a philosopher, psychologist, and economist interested in understanding and shaping complex systems.